MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-desktopappinstaller.md

 <!-- Description-Source-ADMX -->
 This policy controls whether users can enable experimental features in the [Windows Package Manager](/windows/package-manager/).

-- If you enable or do not configure this setting, users will be able to enable experimental features for the [Windows Package Manager](/windows/package-manager/).
+- If you enable or don't configure this setting, users will be able to enable experimental features for the [Windows Package Manager](/windows/package-manager/).

-- If you disable this setting, users will not be able to enable experimental features for the [Windows Package Manager](/windows/package-manager/).
+- If you disable this setting, users won't be able to enable experimental features for the [Windows Package Manager](/windows/package-manager/).
 <!-- EnableExperimentalFeatures-Description-End -->

 <!-- EnableExperimentalFeatures-Editable-Begin -->